 - The Spy Who Dumped Me: Edward Snowden and main character Morgan went to the same summer camp a few years ago and Snowden had a crush on Morgan, which Morgan uses to get Snowden's help decrypting the drive they are trying to protect.

 - There's Something About Mary: Mary once had a boyfriend named "Brett".
 The ending reveals him to be famous football quarterback Brett Favre.

 - In You've Got Mail, Birdie apparently had a brief fling with Generalissimo Franco.

-- Forrest Gump met Elvis Presley before "The King" became famous.
+- Forrest Gump met Elvis Presley before "The King" became famous and directly inspired his hip swaying dance moves.
 He also met three American presidents — John F. Kennedy, Lyndon Johnson, and Richard Nixon (and inadvertently blew the whistle on the whole "Watergate" thing).

 - Agent Seeley Booth (and by extension, Parker and Booth and Brennan's children) on Bones is a relative of Abraham Lincoln assassin John Wilkes Booth.
 Presumably, he's descended from one of John Wilkes's siblings (like Junius Brutus, Jr., Edwin, or Asia), since J.W.B. himself had no direct descendants.

 Cam: (while they're investigating an assasination attempt and someone mentions John Wilkes Booth) Do not say that in front of Booth.
 He is related to Booth and he will shoot you.

 - In the same show Angela turns out to be Billy Gibbons' daughter and he has dropped by to see her several times.